-With one of the largest writing studies faculties in the northwest, Boise State University’s M.A. in English degree with an emphasis in Rhetoric and Composition provides students with a strong foundation in both rhetorical theory and composition pedagogy, preparing graduates for both careers in the teaching of writing, particularly at a two-year college, and also for further graduate study in the field.
+With one of the largest writing studies faculties in the Northwest, Boise State University’s MA in English, Rhetoric and Composition provides students with a strong foundation in both rhetorical theory and composition pedagogy, preparing graduates for both careers in the teaching of writing or work as writing specialists .

-Many of our students have found full-time teaching positions at regional colleges including the College of Western Idaho and the College of Southern Idaho.
-Others have gone on to receive PhDs in rhetoric and composition at major universities (the University of New Hampshire, Washington State University, the University of Massachusetts, Purdue University, the University of Nebraska, and the University of Louisville) and now hold tenure-track positions.
+Many of our graduates have found full-time teaching positions at regional colleges including the College of Western Idaho and the College of Southern Idaho.
+Others have gone on to receive PhDs in rhetoric and composition at major universities (the University of New Hampshire, Florida State University, Washington State University, the University of Massachusetts, Purdue University, the University of Nebraska, and the University of Louisville) and now hold tenure-track positions.
 Still others have pursued non-academic careers have found employment in developing web content, public relations, nonprofit work, higher education administration, and other jobs that demand strong communication and rhetorical skills.

 Courses to be selected from the following: